Emmacharleswilson/fab-fitness/README.md

 - The use of instagram adverts and paid promotional advertising could also be benefitial especially if sales or discounts were ran.

 Facebook:
 - Again the use of paid advertising would be good here.
-However I would put more emphasis on the Instgram advertising as I feel the target audience for this website favours Instagram.
+However more emphasis would be put on the Instgram advertising as this is very popular within the target audience.

 ### Email Marketing